conjurdemos/Accelerator-AI-agent-demos/README.md

 Some models are tuned for specific purposes, e.g. code generation.
 Larger models tend to work better in general.
 At least one model is trained to respond as the character Lt.
 Worf, the Klingon officer in Star Trek:TNG.
 Ollama is a great way to evaluate self-hosted LLM capabilities.

 ## 3-claude-desktop
-Implements a Claude Desktop Extension (MacOs only).
+Implements a Claude Desktop Extension (MacOs and PostgreSQL support only).<br>
 Assumes you have Claude Desktop installed.
 If not, go here to install it: https://claude.ai/download
 #### Directory contents
 - 0-config-mcp-ext-for-claude-desktop.sh
   - Modifies psql-dxt/manifest.json to run _run-server.sh
 - _run-server.sh - installs dependencies and runs mcp-psql.py with stdio connection
-- mcp-psql.py - the MCP Psql server
+- mcp-psql.py - the local MCP Psql server
 - psql-dxt - directory containing manifest template and icon image for the extension
 - pyproject.toml - Python dependency manifest
 #### Procedure